 The effectiveness of the interventions funded by pupil premium is looked at in detail and actions are drawn up to help accelerate progress.
 This cycle ensures that children receiving the pupil premium are carefully monitored so that the funding can be used in the most effective way.

-For analysis of how the 2017-2018 pupil premium funding was spent and how the 2018-2019 Pupil Premium has been allocated please view the pupil premium report.
+For analysis of how the 2020-2021 pupil premium funding was spent and how the 2021-2022 Pupil Premium has been allocated please view the pupil premium strategy statement below.

 |Pupils in Year Groups (Reception to Year 6) recorded as Ever 6 Free School Meals (FSM) as well as eligible children with no recourse to public funds (NRPF) pupils in these year groups||£1,345|